T

 • Small backpack or crossbody bagEssential

-For carrying essentials while keeping hands free in crowded areas.
+For carrying daily essentials while keeping hands free for exploring.

 Destination-specific tips